-The third way is called the Group Passing Technique.
+The third way is called the group passing technique.
 Let people sit in a circle, explain the rules and present the problem.
 Each person writes down one idea, and then passes the piece of paper to the next person, who adds some thoughts.
 This continues until everybody gets his or her original piece of paper back.
 By this time, it is likely that the group will have extensively elaborated on each idea.
 Let everyone explain their evolved idea and write each one up.
 You can then let the group vote.

 Brainstorming can be done on your own too!
 If you want to give it a go, check out our classroom activity example below.

-- Brainstorming – on Wikipedia
+- Brainstorming – Wikipedia

-- Brainstorming Criticism – by tricider
+- Brainstorming Criticism – tricider

 Here’s the problem: Our oceans are full of plastic waste.
 A lot of it is eaten by fish with uncertain effects on our health.
 According to the economist newspaper, by 2050 the oceans could contain more plastic than fish, measured in weight.
 So “How can we reduce the plastic waste in our oceans today?”